qixuchen/PersistErr/Code/PersistErr/Readme.md

     ...
 where `num_of_record` is the total number of record in the dataset, and `dim` is the dimensionality.

-A toy 3-d dataset with 4 records:
+For example, here is a toy 3-d dataset with 4 records:

     4 3
     1   0   0